Back to Guides

 Assess the fees and charges

 Fees and charges vary between lenders and can add up over time.
 Be sure to consider any upfront fees, ongoing fees, or exit fees associated with the home loan.
-It's important to factor in these costs when assessing the overall value of the loan.
-Tiimely Own don’t charge any application or ongoing fees (unless you decide on an offset account which is $10/mth).
-You’ll just need to cover any applicable third-party and government fees.
+It's important to factor in these costs when assessing the overall value of the loan

-At Tiimely Home, we offer a range of home loan options to suit all kinds of needs.
-If you are not eligible for a Tiimely Own home loan, check out our in-house broker service.
+If you are not eligible for a Tiimely Own home loan, you can speak with one of our brokers to explore your options.
 Our online platform makes it easy to compare interest rates and loan features.
 Contact us today to learn more about how we can help you find the right home loan for your financial goals.

 WARNING: The comparison rates are true only for the examples given and may not include all fees and charges.
 Different terms, fees or other loan amounts might result in a different comparison rate.